ayyeka/aws_iot_core_integration/edited_structure_readme.md

 IoT devices are called “things” in AWS IoT.
 Each thing has a "type", which defines certain properties.
 Possible type examples are:
 * Datalogger4G has required fields: `display_name`, `serial_number` and `UUID`
 * Datalogger3G has only one required field: `serial_number`
 Types and things are created and managed by admin users.
 When creating a thing, it is registered in the `Things Registry`.
+There are 3 ways to create things:
+* manually
+* bulk upload
+* API calls
-The `Things Registry` can be accessed by other AWS Services (e.g. Lambda functions)
+The `Things Registry` can be accessed by other AWS Services (e.g. Lambda)

 > **Note**: it is not mandatory to register your thing in the Things Registry.
 For example, data can be ingested from unregistered things as well.